Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   control how tall its canvas row is.
 - @c "fit-to-content-width": a boolean value specifying whether the item should be constrained to its calculated width within its row.

+# Notes
+Color values can be either hex encoded (e.g., "#FF0000" for red) or a named value ("pumpkin").
+For a full list of color names available, refer to the @c Wisteria::Colors::Color enumeration.